Albert0i/RU204/om-orm.md

 > It is also recommended to refrain from indexing all of the fields within a document, as that will consume considerable compute overhead and space, which is an antipattern of Redis.
 (Indexing JSON Documents with RediSearch)

 ### EOF (2024/05/03)

+Without further ado
+Stop beating around the bushes
+Time to rollup your sheelves
+Let get started
+For better or worse

+We'll look at examples written in Python, .NET, Node.js, and Java.